aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/subdocument/_index.md

 ## SubDocument class

 Represents a **SubDocument** - which is a reference to an externally stored document.
+To learn more, visit the [Aspose.Words Document Object Model (DOM)](https://docs.aspose.com/words/net/aspose-words-document-object-model/) documentation article.

 In this version of Aspose.Words, [SubDocument](./) nodes do not provide public methods and properties to create or modify a subdocument.
-In this version you are not able to instantiate SubDocument nodes or modify existing except deleting them.
+In this version you are not able to instantiate [SubDocument](./) nodes or modify existing except deleting them.

 [SubDocument](./) can only be a child of [Paragraph](../paragraph/).